melagiri/emojiConverter/README.md

-# Character Format Converter
+# Emoji Converter

-A VS Code extension that provides conversion between different character formats, including emojis, Unicode escape sequences, HTML entities, and Markdown shortcodes.
-This makes it easier for code formatters to process files containing special characters and ensures compatibility across different platforms and languages.
+A VS Code extension that converts emojis to various formats including Unicode escape sequences, HTML entities, and Markdown shortcodes.
+This makes it easier for code formatters to process files containing emoji characters and ensures compatibility across different platforms and languages.

 ## Features